Learn / Guides / CRO guide

 Conversion rate optimization (CRO) tools collect data about your website and its visitors to help you understand how people use your site and identify and test potential changes to increase conversion rates.

 CRO tools help you:

 There are a lot of CRO tools to choose from, so we’ve put together a list to make your search a bit easier.
-We’ll go over nine popular CRO tools:
+We’ll go over twelve popular CRO tools:

 And we’ll throw in a bonus CRO testing tip to help you get the most out of a few specific tools (spoiler alert: Hotjar is involved).

 But before we dive into the tools themselves, let’s take a look at the different types of CRO tools that are available to you:

 4 types of CRO tools

 1. Web analytics CRO tools: understand what’s happening on your website

 Understanding what’s happening on your site is an important part of conversion rate optimization—without knowing what’s going on (or what’s going wrong), you won’t know where to look for improvements.